-There are three restaurants and two bars in the Cliff House.
+There were three restaurants and two bars in the Cliff House.

 The Bistro: casual dining, less expensive, in the older part of the building, also with views.

-Also Sutro's Bar and the Zinc Bar, open till midnight Friday and Saturday.
-Live jazz Fridays, 7 to 11.
+Also Sutro's Bar and the Zinc Bar.
+Live jazz Fridays.

 The first Cliff House was built in 1863 and became a place for the wealthy residents of SF to come out to the ocean in their carriages and dine.

 Adolph Sutro, creator of the Sutro Baths and Sutro Heights Park, bought the Cliff House in 1883 with the idea of pulling it out of a slump and making it family-friendly again.
 Apparently it had gotten a bad reputation for riffraff and scandalous behavior.